yurujaja/pangaea-bench/README.md

 --num_workers 4 --eval_interval 1
 ```

-To use more gpus or nodes, set and --nnodes and --nproc_per_node correspondingly, see:
+To use more gpus or nodes, set `--nnodes` and `--nproc_per_node` correspondingly, see:
 https://pytorch.org/docs/stable/elastic/run.html

-To use mixed precision training, specify either --fp16 for float16 and or --bf16 for bfloat16
+To use mixed precision training, specify either `--fp16` for float16 and or `--bf16` for bfloat16

-For fine-tuning instead of linear probing, specify --finetune.
+For fine-tuning instead of linear probing, specify `--finetune`.

 ## Some numbers